 In respect of (ii) and (iii) above, decisions on travel, overnight stays and other expenses (see overleaf) should be made in accordance with the protocol in Appendix 3.

 Travelling expenses are a reimbursement of costs actually incurred.
 If your travel has not cost you anything because, for example, you travelled in someone else’s vehicle or were provided with free transport, then you can not claim.
 You are certifying that you have incurred the expenses claimed.

 You can claim:

-- Air fares but only if approved in advance by the Head of Corporate & Customer Services on the grounds of substantial time saving or urgency.
+v.
+Air fares but only if approved in advance by the Chief Officer Governance & Customer on the grounds of substantial time saving or urgency.
 (Note: this does not apply to foreign travel - see separate section).